 The Class A Pt100 RTDs are meant for accurate temperature measurement, that’s why the wire connection should always be implemented with 4 wires.

 What are the differences between 2, 3, or 4 wire configurations?

 RTDs (Resistance Temperature Detectors) are offered with 2, 3, or 4 lead configuration.

 The best configuration for a specific application depends on a number of factors, however the sensor configuration must match instrumentation, otherwise lead-wire resistance cancellation circuitry may be ineffective.

 - Cost of installation – more wires generally means higher cost

 - Available space – more or larger wires require more space

 - Accuracy requirements – 2 wire configurations may provide the required accuracy, especially with high resistance elements

-A. 2-lead constructions result in lead-wire resistance getting added to the element resistance.
+2 wire RTD result in lead-wire resistance getting added to the element resistance.
 Consequently, the temperature reading is artificially high.
-The graph below shows the temperature error, from 2 leads of various sizes and lengths, for a 100-ohm platinum RTD at 100°C.

-- Lead-wire resistance error cancellation is most effective when all the lead wires have the same resistance.
+Lead-wire resistance error cancellation is most effective when all the lead wires have the same resistance.
 Using 3 wires of the same AWG, length, and composition will typically result in lead-wire resistances matched within 5%.
-The graph below shows the temperature error from lead-wire of various sizes and lengths, for a 3-lead 100-ohm platinum RTD at 100°C.

 - 4-lead RTDs can generally be used as 3-lead RTDs by eliminating (or tying off) one of the leads